stefan-meinke/RNAseq-Pipeline/README.md

 If using the GUIX shell approach, [rMATS-turbo](https://github.com/Xinglab/rmats-turbo) must be installed and the path to the executable set in the [config.yml](./config.yml) file.

 **4. Reduced GFF Annotation**:
-For exon-level PSI calculations a reduced GFF annotation file is required (e.g. generated using [dexseq_prepare_annotation.py](https://bioconductor.org/packages/release/bioc/vignettes/DEXSeq/inst/doc/DEXSeq.html#24_preparing_the_annotation)).
+For exon-level PSI calculations a reduced GFF annotation file is required (e.g. generated using [dexseq_prepare_annotation.py](https://bioconductor.org/packages/release/bioc/vignettes/DEXSeq/inst/doc/DEXSeq.html#24_preparing_the_annotation) ([Anders et al., 2012](https://pmc.ncbi.nlm.nih.gov/articles/PMC3460195/))).

 **5. PSI scripts**:
 PSI calculation scripts are provided at https://github.com/MIAOKUI/PSI.
 Originally written in Python 2, these scripts require updates to Python 3 for incorporation into this pipeline.
 The following code snippets illustrate additional required changes: